gaurangm-web/ca1-spine-with-er/README.md

 dendritic spine head, as described in Mahajan & Nadkarni, bioRxiv 460568 (2018).
 The following python modules are imported: numpy, scipy and matplotlib.
 The deterministic, coupled ODEs are numerically integrated using the "odeint" function in SciPy.

-The code prompts for the following inputs (inputs to be entered together in command line and separated by single spaces):
+The code prompts the user for the following inputs (inputs to be entered together in command line and separated by single spaces):
 gNMDAR:       NMDAR conductance parameter (pS),
 n_ip3r:       Number of IP3 receptors,
 input_type:   Either 'rdp' (presynaptic spikes only) or 'stdp' (paired pre and postsynaptic spiking),